Crime boss

-A crime boss, also known as a crime lord, Don, gang lord, gang boss, mob boss, kingpin, godfather, crime mentor or criminal mastermind, is a person in charge of a criminal organization.
+A crime boss, also known as a crime lord, Don, mob boss, kingpin, or godfather, is the leader of a criminal organization.

 Description

-A crime boss typically has absolute or nearly absolute control over the other members of the organization and is often greatly feared or respected for their cunning, strategy, and/or ruthlessness and willingness to take lives to exert their influence and profits from the criminal endeavors in which the organization engages.
+A crime boss has absolute or nearly absolute control over the other members of the organization and is often greatly feared or respected for being willing to use criminal means to exert their influence and gain profits from the criminal endeavors in which the organization engages.

 Some groups may only have as little as two ranks (a crime boss and their soldiers).
 Other groups have a more complex, structured organization with many ranks, and structure may vary with cultural background.
 Organized crime enterprises originating in Sicily differ in structure from those in mainland Italy.
 American groups may be structured differently from their European counterparts and Latino and African American gangs often have structures that vary from European gangs.
 The size of the criminal organization is also important, as regional or national gangs have much more complex hierarchies.

-Italian Mafia
+Sicilian Mafia

 The boss in the Sicilian and Italian-American Mafia is the head of the crime family and the top decision maker.
-Only the boss, underboss or consigliere can initiate an associate into the family, allowing them to become a made man.
+Only the boss can initiate an associate into the family, however, the boss can give permission to an underboss, consigliere or a captain, allowing them to become a made man.
 The boss can promote or demote family members at will, and has the sole power to sanction murders inside and outside the family.
 If the boss is incarcerated or incapacitated, he usually retains the title of "boss" but may appoint an acting boss who is responsible for running the crime family in his stead or on a more daily basis.
 In addition to "boss" and "acting boss", some families have at times officially or unofficially utilized the positions of front boss and street boss.
 A "front boss" is generally put into place to act ostensibly as the boss while drawing police attention away from the actual official boss operating behind the scenes.
-A "street boss" is often informally appointed or regarded by the official boss or by subordinates as the "hands-on", street-level, actively engaged proxy or stand-in for the official boss, usually coordinating, controlling, and managing street operations on the behalf of an official boss who prefers to stay behind the scenes (either by choice or to avoid police scrutiny).
+A "street boss" is often informally appointed or regarded by the official boss or by subordinates as the "hands-on", street-level, actively engaged proxy or stand-in for the official boss, usually coordinating, controlling, and managing street operations on behalf of an official boss who prefers to stay behind the scenes (either by choice or to avoid police scrutiny).
 "Street bosses" are often particularly influential or powerful caporegimes or underbosses, and the term is sometimes used interchangeably with "acting boss" or "front boss" depending on the circumstances.
 When a boss dies, the crime family members choose a new boss from inside the organization.

 The typical structure within the Mafia in Sicily and America is usually as follows: